 What are side effects after Covishield COVID-19 Vaccine?

 In clinical trials the noted side effects are usually mild and they are listed as follows:

-- Redness and swelling: It may appear at injection site within few minutes to few hours of injection.
-Usually subsides by its own.
+- Redness and swelling: It may appear at the injection site within a few minutes to few hours of injection.
+Usually subsides of its own.

 - Pain at injection site: This is another side effect after taking this vaccine.
 Generally mild to moderate grade pain may occur at the injection site.

 - Fever: Generally this vaccine in few patients can cause fever.
 Fever is usually mild to moderate grade.
 It may subside by its own or may be reduced with oral treatment like paracetamol.
 Usually they do not need admission for the management can be managed at home.

 - Fatigue: In some patients this vaccine may cause fatigue and generally reduces on its own.